counc009/cs474-project/project_notes.md

     + Interestingly, it can prove that x is a BST, so it seems the issue is the red-black properties.
 It's able to prove left(x) and right(x) are RBT, though it took 12 minutes.
 It's now able to prove RBT(x) in 4.5 minutes.

+Monday, April 24, 2023
+* I started working on tree2list, which takes a BST and converts it into a sorted list.
+It won't verify automatically, and it appears to me that this has something to do with the function calls and alloc.